The Complete Guide to Lakshadweep: India's Last Untouched Paradise

 Guesthouses on Agatti: Basic but clean, 2,000-4,000 INR/night.

 Book months in advance.
-I can't stress this enough.
+That point can't be overstated.

 What to Do